 Maritime National Historical Park

 While we were in San Francisco, we bought an annual pass for the National Parks we were going to visit on the rest of our road trip.
-The annual pass cost $85, but without it, entrance at every park costs around $35, so by the end of the holiday it had paid for itself about 5 times over.
+The annual pass cost $85, but without it, the entrance at every park costs around $35, so by the end of the holiday it had paid for itself about 5 times over.

 The Maritime National Historical Park is included in the annual pass, but otherwise would cost $15 per adult.
 Children under the age of 15 are free.